lcmhhhhhh/lcmTestPage/docs/ide-integration.md

 ### Configuration Errors

 - **Message:** `🔴 Disconnected: Directory mismatch.
-Gemini CLI is running in a different location than the open workspace in [IDE Name].
+VeCLI is running in a different location than the open workspace in [IDE Name].
 Please run the CLI from one of the following directories: [List of directories]`
   - **Cause:** The CLI's current working directory is outside the workspace you have open in your IDE.
   - **Solution:** `cd` into the same directory that is open in your IDE and restart the CLI.